 - Policy changes should be made at the local and state levels

-- Local pilot programs should be developed
+- Local pilot programs should be developed to move forward

 - There should be strong faith community support to build grass roots momentum.

-The group’s findings have been shared with the school district, the mayor’s office, the faith community and higher education leaders and other business groups.
+The group’s findings have been shared with the school district, the mayor’s office, faith community and higher education leaders and other business groups.

-“Because we’ve been grassroots and citizen-based, not aligned with any leader, party or political agenda, people have been willing to open doors to us,” said Wilkinson.
+“Because we’ve been grassroots and citizen based, not aligned with any leader, party or political agenda, people have been willing to open doors to us,” said Wilkinson.
 “The business community likes it because we are talking about providing a qualified work force.
-Educators like it because it sets them up for success and parents who are invested in their children’s future like it.
+Educators like it because it sets them up for success and parents who are invested in their children’s future like it.”

 Over the past two years, Great Schools for All has held three community summits and three town hall meetings where volunteers and work groups reported on their research and gathered feedback.
 They have developed plans for summer learning programs, conducted focus groups, implemented a community parent survey, and developed a proposal for a network of diverse schools.
 Meantime, the group is looking at other communities’ efforts to make change and continuing to tell their story.

 “We spend a lot of time dispelling myths.
 Some myths are that children can’t learn; teachers can’t teach in urban districts or that families are to blame.
-We think those are flat-out wrong and many times, carry racist undertones,” said Wilkinson.
+We think those are flat out wrong and many times, carry racist undertones,” said Wilkinson.
 “What we know from working with urban schools is that we do have good urban teachers and we do have parents who are really invested in their kids.”